Denzel Washington returns to Broadway

 NEW YORK CITY (WABC) --The Iceman Cometh has been called "the greatest American play" by "the greatest American playwright," and the new production of the Eugene O'Neill play opens on Broadway Thursday and stars one of the greatest American actors.

-The last time Denzel Washington appeared on the Great White Way, starring in "Fences" with Viola Davis in 2010, both stars won Tony Awards.
+Denzel Washington appeared on the Great White Way in 2010, starring in "Fences" with Viola Davis as both stars won Tony Awards.
+He also appeared in "A Raisin in the Sun" in 2014.
 So what keeps drawing Denzel back to the stage?

 "An audience," he said.
 "The last part of any play, the most important part, is the audience.
 So each night, it's different.
 Each night, it's a different play because of the audience."